spatineo/covidjson/docs/index.md

 The CovidJSON provides a data model for two primary epidemia related use cases:
 * [Individual test cases](#infection-tests-and-contact-tracing) with traceable locations of the sample taking, analysis of the sample, and the residential area of the tested subject, as well as proximate contact events used for infection tracing, and
-* [Regional infection statistics](#regional-infection-statistics), such as numbers of infection tests carried out or number of positive infection test results
+* [Regional infection statistics](#regional-infection-statistics), such as numbers of infection tests carried out or number of positive infection test results.

+For up-to-date SARS-CoV-2 regional statistics from Finland in CovidJSON format see [CovidJSON Data](http://data.covidjson.org/).

 Initially developed by Ilkka Rinne / Spatineo as part of the activities of the [CoronaGISFinland](https://geoforum.fi/paikkatiedon-koronavirus-asiantuntijat/), the Finnish task expert force for leveraging GIS for helping the Finnish governmental organisations, communities and companies in mitigating the impact of the COVID-19 pandemia in 2020.